pfeilbr/brianpfeil.com/content/post/aws-services/index.md

 * Redshift Data API - http based (no JDBC or ODBC).  async so can retrieve results later. query results stored for 24 hrs
 * redshift spectrum - SQL queries on data stored in S3
 * [Kinesis Data Streaming ingestion](https://docs.aws.amazon.com/redshift/latest/dg/materialized-view-streaming-ingestion.html) - eliminates the need to stage data in S3 before ingesting it into Redshift

+### Redshift Serverless

+- automatically provisions data warehouse capacity and intelligently scales the underlying resources
+- concepts
+  - Namespace is a collection of database objects and users
+  - Workgroup is a collection of compute resources
+- RPUs - Redshift Processing Units (RPUs).
+RPUs are resources used to handle workloads.
+- costs - billed RPU hours on a per-second basis. no queries are running, not billed for compute capacity. charged for Redshift managed storage, based on the amount of data stored.

 ### ElastiCache